knoxjeffrey/knoxjeffrey.github.io/_posts/2015-10-07-rails-api-with-authentication.markdown

     end

 In order to test this I will again use Postman, this time with a GET request to ```http://localhost:3000/api/v1/users/sync``` but also with the token added to the Headers.
 In Postman you enter ```Authorization``` for the Header and ```Bearer fe087c17dd15a84b3c939fbbbd1bbfd196d7ea28cfafbf1d6f15a6c74822ef30``` for the Value (obviously changing the token for the use you want to test for).
-If all goes well then the response body§ will look something like the following:
+If all goes well then the response body will look something like the following:

     {
       "id": 1,